-- Launch Photos holding down the Option key and select one the libraries you want to merge
+- Open Photos while holding down the Option key and select one of the libraries you want to merge.

-- Again in the menu bar, select File > Export.
+- Again, from the menu bar, select File > Export.
 Now you’ve got the following options:

 - Export Unmodified Original.
 This will export every image in these libraries, excluding any edits or changes made to them.